 Pena Palace Castle Wall Walk

 Just like at the Moorish Castle, you have the opportunity to do a castle wall walk at Pena Palace.
-Not too far from the entrance to the inside of the castle, you will see the start of the walk.
-You will definitely want to bring your camera for this because the views are spectacular.
+The start of the walk is not too far from the entrance to the inside of the castle.
+You will definitely want to bring a camera for this because the views are spectacular.
 The walk is not long but I would recommend allowing 20-30 minutes if you are the type that likes to take pictures.

 Pena Palace Chapel